nplrkn/alsoran/README.md

 To run the live registration against free5GC takes a bit more setup - see the [demo instructions](documentation/howto/free5GC-testing.md).

-Finally you might want to browse the design docs in documentation/design.
-They are not perfectly maintained but give a good idea of the design thinking that has gone into Alsoran so far.
+Finally you might want to browse the design notes in documentation/design, which give an idea of the design thinking that has gone into Alsoran so far.

 ## Contributing